 The static site generator cPageBuild powers this website by leveraging the C preprocessor.
 The download includes complete sources, manual, and a demo project.

 All documentation is in English, including top-level flow charts for the chess application and for the opening book compiler.
 The source code is well commented, and a stack usage analysis proves that the recursive search algorithm is safe from stack overflow.

-Based on the hardware documentation, there is a third-party project by Vitali Derr, an affordable CT800.
+Based on the hardware documentation, there is the affordable CT800 project by Vitali Derr.
 The hardware design is open source with circuit board data and schematics, fully compatible with the CT800 firmware.

 Hack and play

 Still, it has to be clear that the CT800 is not an exercise in formal programming.
 All in all, the CT800 is designed as High Performance Hack™.
 No more, no less.